rust-lang/blog.rust-lang.org/posts/2019-09-18-upcoming-docsrs-changes.md

 all the dependencies previously installed in the legacy build environment.

-To ensure we can continue operating the service in the future and to increase its reliability we also improved the sandbox builds are executed into, adding new limits:
+To ensure we can continue operating the service in the future and to increase its reliability we also improved the sandbox builds are executed in, adding new limits:

 * Each platform will now have **15 minutes** to build its dependencies and documentation.
 * **3 GB of RAM** will be available for the build.
-* Network access will be completly **disabled**.
+* Network access will be **disabled** (crates.io dependencies will still be fetched).
 * Only the `target/` directory will be writable, and it will be purged after each build.

-Finally, docs.rs will now use the latest nightly available when building crates.
+Finally, docs.rs will now use the latest nightly available when building crates, instead of using a manually updated pinned version of nightly.

 ## How to prepare for the changes